Elk Valley Ranch Subdivision in Frenchtown

 8. The West Valley has seen the continued fragmentation of open space with the approval of several new subdivisions.
 This proposed subdivision is no exception and will adversely affect the rural and open space characteristics that people in this area appreciate.

-Jeri Delys almost 1 year ago
+Jeri Delys over 1 year ago

 There was a letter submitted from the WVCC summarizing concerns that were raised during a community conversation regarding this proposed subdivision.
 The concerns are not addressed because the letter was omitted from the planning documents.

-Jeri Delys about 1 year ago
+Jeri Delys over 1 year ago